robgilmx/sso1909/readme.md

 Getting the Token
 -----------------

-Now you only need to send the POST request and if everything was done correctly you should receive a JSON response with your authorization token.
+Now you only need to send the POST request and if everything is correct you should receive a JSON response with your authorization token.